sbescobar/SpotiLike/README.md

   Hardware Bridge: Uses an AutoHotkey (v2) to trigger the Python backend silently.
 ---
 📦 # Prerequisites
-  Windows 10/11: The compiled version is built for Windows.
+  Windows 10/11

   AutoHotkey v2.0+: Required to run the .ahk bridge that listens for the macro keys.

-  Python 3.8+: Installed on your system.
+  Python 3.8+
     Pip Libraries: You will need to install the following dependencies: pip install spotipy python-dotenv pyinstaller
 ---
 📦 # Installation & Setup